OwnYouLtd/docs/README.md

-# Docs is a premium documentation Jekyll theme

-Desk was developed by [Unbound Studio](https://unbound.studio).
+# The OwnYou docs are used to update OwnYou web documentation

+Site is managed by OwnYou Ltd but feedback and contributions are welcome.

-## Installation
+## Vision

-Install the dependencies with [Bundler](http://bundler.io/):

 ```bash
 bundle install